BIBSYSDEV/track-changes-to-aws-terms-and-conditions/customer-agreement.md

 and venue in the Governing Courts, subject to the additional provisions below.

-(a) If the applicable AWS Contracting Party is Amazon Web Services, Inc., Amazon Web Services Canada, Inc., Amazon Web Services Korea LLC or Amazon Web Services Singapore Private Limited, the parties agree that the provisions of this Section 11.5(a) will apply.
+(a) If the applicable AWS Contracting Party is Amazon Web Services, Inc., Amazon Web Services Canada, Inc., Amazon Web Services Korea LLC, Amazon Web Services Singapore Private Limited or PT Amazon Web Services Indonesia, the parties agree that the provisions of this Section 11.5(a) will apply.
 Disputes will be resolved by binding arbitration, rather than in court, except that either party may elect to proceed in small claims court if your claims qualify.
 The Federal Arbitration Act and federal arbitration law apply to this Agreement, except that if Amazon Web Services Canada, Inc. is the applicable AWS Contracting Party the Ontario Arbitration Act will apply to this Agreement.
 There is no judge or jury in arbitration, and court review of an arbitration award is limited.
 However, an arbitrator can award the same damages and relief as a court (including injunctive and declaratory relief or statutory damages), and must follow the terms of this Agreement as a court would.
 Before you may begin an arbitration proceeding, you must send a letter notifying us of your intent to pursue arbitration and describing your claim to our registered agent Corporation Service Company, 300 Deschutes Way SW, Suite 304, Tumwater, WA 98501.
 The arbitration will be conducted by the American Arbitration Association (AAA) under its commercial rules, which are available at www.adr.org or by calling 1-800-778-7879.
 Payment of filing, administration and arbitrator fees will be governed by the AAA commercial fee schedule.
 We and you agree that any dispute resolution proceedings will be conducted only on an individual basis and not in a class, consolidated or representative action.
 We and you further agree that the underlying award in arbitration may be appealed pursuant to the AAA’s Optional Appellate Arbitration Rules.
 If for any reason a claim proceeds in court rather than in arbitration we and you waive any right to a jury trial.
 Notwithstanding the foregoing we and you both agree that you or we may bring suit in court to enjoin infringement or other misuse of intellectual property rights.

 (b) If the applicable AWS Contracting Party is Amazon Web Services South Africa Proprietary Limited, the parties agree that the provisions of this